 Collaborating with Snug at the end of last year definitely kickstarted my plans to get the living room back on track though and just in time for Christmas we had a new sofa, and I decided to buy the matching footstool as a little birthday pressie for Mr D (he’s hopeless, I never know what to buy him so I figure the perfect crash out spot is just as good as anything else).

-We’d also planned to replace the smaller sofa in our living room with their Snuggler version and decided at the start of lockdown to go for it since it felt like any potential holidays would be ditched in favour of more time at home.
+We’d also planned to replace the smaller sofa in our living room with their Snuggler version because having the right furniture for indoors makes all the difference.
+At the start of lockdown we decided to go for it since it felt like any potential holidays would be ditched in favour of more time at home.
 Honestly I can’t speak highly enough of them as a brand – yes, I’ve worked with them, but we’ve also made two non-work related purchases and are so, so happy with the quality and what a brilliant small business they are.

 Another item on my post from November was to fill the walls, and well, I’m pretty much there now.
 Grabbing a Brooklyn print when I was in New York in January inspired me to gather all our art and cards lying around the house and finally create a gallery wall that we love.
 So strange to think we lived with bare walls for 6 years and now I couldn’t imagine going back to that.